doug-pires/de-fipe/docs/RFC.md

 Checkpoint:
 - One Instance `json_file: { "reference_month": "april/2021", "brand": "Nissan", "model": "Sentra GLE" }`

-> We are changing the name of the columns, because in portuguese, we have spaces, punctuation, then Delta Lake does not allow carry on saving the table.
+> We are changing the name of the columns, because in portuguese, we have spaces, punctuation, then Delta Lake does not allow carry on saving the table ( and it's not a good practice ).

-`Silver Layer` basically the same Delta Table however with more columns.
+`Silver Layer` we will add more columns.
+- Columns:
-- Containing First Date of the *reference month*
+  - *Reference First Date* derived from the *reference month*
     - We will generate an `udf` function, because the reference month is a string of information, such as "agosto de 2023" or "julho de 2019".
 The `udf` function will parse using a dictionary to get the numbers for each month and return a string `yyyy-mm-dd`
-- Column REFERENCE YEAR
+  - Column *REFERENCE YEAR* derived from the *reference month*
+  - Column *Manufacturing Year* derived from *Manufacturing Year - Fuel*
-- Column Manufacturing Year
+  - Column *Fuel Type* derived from *Manufacturing Year - Fuel*
-- Column Fuel Type
-- Cast Average Price to DecimalType
+  - Cast column *Average Price* to DecimalType
   - Probably other info columns

 `Gold Layer` create our fact and dimensions.